Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 Organizations must issue a legal hold and preserve evidence when they believe that a lawsuit is likely.
 They are not permitted to wait until they actually are served with lawsuit or receive a court order.
 There is no obligation to issue a legal hold simply because they are engaging in business activity.

-I have now finished the Chapters Section of the
+I have now finished the Chapters Section of the CompTIA Security+: Get Certified Get Ahead Study Guide.
+My scores for the sections are as follows
+1. 11/15
+2. 7/15
+3. 7/15
+4. 8/15
+5.